betaflight/betaflight/docs/Board - Naze32.md

 # Recovery

-Short the two pads labelled 'Boot' and plug in the board, flash with the Cleanflight configurator.
+Short the two pads labelled 'Boot' *taking extra care not to touch the 5V pad* In Cleanflight configurator put a check in the "No reboot sequence" and plug in the board and flash.
 /-------------------\
 |O                 O|
 | []5V              |